- Green Climate Fund (GCF)

-Since its establishment, the GCF has approved 177 projects in 123 countries and has committed USD 8.9 billion in climate finance.
+Since its establishment, the GCF has approved 190 projects and has committed USD 10.0 billion in climate finance.
 In addition, it has built up an extensive program to support developing countries to identify their needs, in particular, those who are most vulnerable to climate change impacts.

-The Team Assistant will be required to provide general administrative support to the Office of General Counsel and will be part of the Office of the General Counsel.
-The Team Assistant will, in addition to providing legal support, also be expected to be familiar with legal documentation such as editing, proofreading and formatting the same.
-The Team Assistant will provide basic legal support with minimum supervision in completing standard legal documentation consisting of templates which require familiarity with legal documentation but absent the skills of a qualified lawyer or paralegal.
+The Paralegal will be part of the Office of the General Counsel and provides general administrative and legal support to the Office of General Counsel.
+In addition to providing general administrative and legal support, the Paralegal is expected to be familiar with legal documentation so as to edit, proofread and format such documents.
+The Paralegal will provide basic legal support with minimum supervision in completing standard legal documentation consisting of templates which require familiarity with legal documentation but do not require the skills of a qualified lawyer.

 Duties and responsibilities

-Preparation of preliminary drafts and formats of standardized legal and reviewing same after editing by lawyers;
+Preparation of preliminary drafts and formats of standardized legal documentation and reviewing same after editing by lawyers;

 Timely delivery of draft documents assigned for editing, formatting and initial drafting;

-Accurate timely and orderly filing of official documents kept by the Office of General Counsel;
+Accurate, timely and orderly filing of original documents kept by the Office of General Counsel;

 Required experience and qualifications*